Surprise House Vote Rolls Back Authority for the ‘War on Terror’

 Only the chair of the defense appropriations subcommittee, Rep. Kay Granger (R-Texas), spoke out against repealing the AUMF.
 She said it was “necessary to fight the global war on terrorism.”

-“The amendment is a deal breaker and would tie the hands of the U.S. to act unilaterally or with partner nations” to fight terrorism,” she said.
+“The amendment is a deal breaker and would tie the hands of the U.S. to act unilaterally or with partner nations” to fight terrorism, she said.
 “It cripples our ability to conduct counterterrorism operations.”

-Correction: This article originally incorrectly stated the number of times the AUMF had been used to justify military operations.

 Photo credit: Mark Wilson/Getty Images